• Home

 • Fracture of any of the bones

-Things you can do to alleviate shoulder pain
+Things you can do to alleviate and avoid shoulder pain

 Here are nine easy tips that will help you protect your shoulder from injury and prevent pain if you already have a shoulder issue.